elastic/search-ui/packages/search-ui-elasticsearch-connector/README.md

 ## Connection & Authentication

 This connector will talk to the elasticsearch instance directly from the browser.
 This requires further additional steps to keep your Elasticsearch instance secure as possible.
-You have the following options available to you to keep your any sensitive data protected
+You have the following options available to you to keep any sensitive data protected

 ### Proxy the \_search API call through your API